Maksim Shatskikh: International career

 Known since his performance at young age, he was available to represent for Uzbekistan and Russia.
 Immediately, he chose the former.

 Shatskih was among the three best Asian players in 2005.
 On 13 October 2007, he scored 5 goals against Taiwan.
 On 2 June 2008, he scored a goal for Uzbekistan during a 7–3 win over Singapore in a World Cup 2010 qualification game and became joint top scorer for the national team with Mirjalol Kasymov.
 On 15 October 2008, he scored against Japan as well, thus becoming the all-time top scorer for his side.
 Another famous goal came against Iran in the 2014 WCQs effectively sealing Irans fate and ensuring the Uzbekis reaching the playoffs.

 On 29 May 2014, Shatskikh played his farewell match for the national team in a friendly against Oman.
 He capped 61 matches for national team, scoring 34 goals.
-He is currently Uzbekistan's leading national team goalscorer of all-time.
+He remained Uzbekistan's leading national team goalscorer until June 2023, when Eldor Shomurodov broke his record.